chambefc/blihrepositorycreate/README.md

     THE DOT AND THE BLANK SPACE ARE VERY IMPORTANT DON'T FORGET IT !
 You can copy the example above and paste it directly in  your bashrc.

+4. Finally, close all terminals in order to source (refresh) every file involved in the use of the script.

+    Here you go !

 # DESCRIPTION

 This script allows you to create an Epitech repository, set its ACL to ramassage-tek in readonly mode and eventually, other users.